-In Fall 2009, six students were asked to become part of the committee.
+In Fall 2009, six students formed the event committee.
 These six were able to pick up right where the previous left.
-Everything from the previous year began to fall into place with the help of their faculty advisors.
+Everything from the previous year began to fall into place with the help of their faculty advisor.

 Over 30 restaurants and retail venues opened their hearts and doors to 300 participating guests during the event.
 Laughter, cheers, and high spirits echoed from Historic Oxford Square.